rohith28/HackerRank/Algorithms/Implementation/Kangaroo/ReadMe.md

 ## Input Format

-A single line of four space-separated integers denoting the respective values of , , , and .
+A single line of four space-separated integers denoting the respective values of x1,v1, x2,and v2.

 Constraints